Taichi-Network/docs/api_en.md

 ```

 ## 6. Broadcast TX | eth_sendUncheckedTransaction
 Same as `eth_sendRawTransaction`, but never checks nonce or gas price of the transaction.
-This can be used to send transactions with faster response.
+This can be used to broadcast transactions with faster response.
 You have to make sure yourself the transaction is valid.

 ## 7. MEV Bundle | eth_sendBundle
 You can pack multiple transactions into a bundle.
 If you pay enough ETH to coinbase through the bundle, it will be placed at the font seat.